Blockstream/satellite/README.md

 ## Software and Setup Configuration

 Setup configurations are dependent on your receiver choice and on the satellite that covers your region.
-To obtain the configuration instructions that are suitable to your setup, please use the Blockstream Satellite command-line interface (CLI).
+To obtain the configuration instructions for your setup, please use the Blockstream Satellite command-line interface (CLI).

-First install the CLI as follows:
+First, install the CLI as follows:

 ```
 sudo pip3 install blocksat-cli
 ```